arpitbbhayani/articles/blogs/fsm.md

             print(f"found {substr}")
 ```

-In the example above, we wrote a simple `grep` utility that checks for a substring in given stream of text.
+In the example above, we wrote a simple `grep` utility that checks for a substring in a given stream of text.
 When the coroutine `grep` is paused at the `yield` statement, using the `send` function, we send the text to it, and it will be referenced by the variable `line`.
 The coroutine then continues its execution to check if `substr` is in `line` or not.
-Once the flow reaches the `yield` statement again, the coroutine pauses and waits for caller to `send` it a new value.
+Once the flow reaches the `yield` statement again, the coroutine pauses and waits for the caller to `send` it a new value.

 Note that, this is not a thread that keeps on running and hogging the CPU.
 It is just a function whose execution is paused at the `yield` statement waiting for the value; the state is persisted and the control is passed back to the caller.
 When resumed the coroutine starts from the same state where it left off.

-> Before sending the value to a coroutine we need to "prime" it so that the flow reaches the yield statement and the execution is paused, while waiting for the value to be sent.
+> Before sending the value to a coroutine we need to "prime" it so that the flow reaches the yield statement and the execution is paused while waiting for the value to be sent.

 ```py
 >>> g = grep("users/created")